Skip to main content

 Silviya VelaniFounder, Builts AI

-|March 20, 2026|9 min read
+|March 20, 2026|Updated April 7, 2026|10 min read

 TL;DR

-Use this formula: (hours saved x hourly cost x 52) + recovered revenue - automation cost = annual ROI.
-According to Forrester's 2024 Total Economic Impact studies, average BPA ROI is 200% in the first year.
-Three real client examples show payback periods of 1.8 to 3.3 months.
+Use this formula: (hours saved x hourly cost x 52) + recovered revenue − automation cost = annual ROI.
+According to Forrester's 2024 Total Economic Impact studies, the average business process automation project returns 200% in year one.
+Three real client examples below hit payback in 1.8 to 3.3 months.

-But “200% average” doesn’t tell you what your specific project will return.
+But “200% average” doesn’t tell you what your project will return.
 A lead response automation for a college generates different numbers than a document collection system for an immigration firm.
 You need your own calculation.

 What’s the core formula for automation ROI?